 There’s a little something for everyone on this album.
 After recording for at least two years they checked all the boxes — Rock?
 Yes.
 Pop?
 Yes.
 Soft ballad?
 Yes.
 Touch ‘em all.
 If Songs of Innocence was the Yin, then Songs of Experience is supposed to be the Yang.
-Which is makes for a helluva yin yang shape because I don’t think the two albums fit together or even need to fit together.

 Songs of Innocence was a backstory theme about growing up, Bono’s mom, the Ramomes, their neighborhood and on and on.
 All of it recorded in multiple songs that probably sparked more memories for the band than anyone else.
 The concert stage set up was a graphic experience like I’d never seen before, but that’s another topic all together.

 At their core, U2 is still solid bass, one guitar of many sounds and drums.
 The band tends to make most of their songs available for live concert, so they don’t overproduce themselves in the studio.
-They are not going to do Sgt.
+They’re not going to do Sgt.
 Pepper with no way of playing live.
 Yes, they have their “sound” and you can map some songs to others they’ve done.
 It happens to every band with a large catalog.
-Whatever qualifies as a hit song these days — three songs qualify — Ordinary Love, Your the Best Thing About Me, Get Out of Your Own Way, and Red Flag Day might be the new song that pushes into future set lists for a while.
+Whatever qualifies as a hit song these days — three songs qualify — Ordinary Love, You’re the Best Thing About Me, Get Out of Your Own Way, and Red Flag Day might be the new song that pushes into future set lists for a while.